ihsanalgul/weather/README.md

 Limit request amount(free subscription indicates 250 requests/month) by using IP of client.

-Some of the used technologies in this project:
+Some used technologies in this project:

 - Java 19
 - Kotlin